-First S emester • Credit Hrs
+First S emester Credit Hours

 ITSW 1301 Introduction to Word Processing 3

 ITSW 1310 Intro Presentation Graphics Software 3

 ITSW 1307 Intro to Database 3

 POFT 1301 Business English 3

 ITSW 1304 Introduction to Spreadsheets 3

-• Total Hours 15
+- Total Hours 15

-Prerequisites: See Course Descriptions.
+Prerec quisites: See Course Descriptions.

-Paralegal (Legal Assistant)
+Paralegal (Legal Assistant) Associate of Applied Science in Paralegal (Legal Assistant)

-The purpose of the Paralegal Associate of Applied Science is to prepare students for employment as a paralegal/legal assistant, with the knowledge and skills necessary to perform legal research, drafting, investigation, record-keeping and related administrative functions under the guidance and supervision of a licensed attorney.
+The purpose of the Paralegal Associate of Applied Science is to prepare students for employment as a paralegal/ legal assistant, with the knowledge and skills necessary to perform legal research, drafting, investigation, record-keeping and related administrative functions under the guidance and supervision of a licensed attorney.
 Students completing all course requirements and acquiring the associate degree would be eligible to apply for certification by examination, from the National Association of Legal Assistants.